a-newman/blog/src/posts/working-it-out.md

 I really had to enforce some self control to go through with this project.
 I framed it as an experiment: if these leggings hold up, then I know that the thing to do is to locate some boppin' compression knit for future Zumba-wear.

-I also learned a new tecnique for this outfit: a flatlock seam!
+I also learned a new technique for this outfit: a flatlock seam!
 It's commonly-used in athletic wear because it creates a really flat, thin seam.
-I checked out Angela Wolff and xxxx's YouTube tutorials and experimented a bit to figure out the right serger settings.
+I checked out [Angela Wolf](https://www.youtube.com/watch?v=vITyDS-4-nI) and [Melly Sews'](https://www.youtube.com/watch?v=y0h-iUgKdzk) YouTube tutorials and experimented a bit to figure out the right serger settings.

 I quickly stitched up the leggings, and...